MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-security-policies.md

 >[!NOTE]
 >The following capability is only available to customers who turn on preview features.
-For more informtion, see [Turn on preview features](preview.md#turn-on-preview-features).
+For more information, see [Turn on preview features](preview.md#turn-on-preview-features).

 Use security policies to manage security settings on devices.
 As a security administrator, you can configure security policy settings in Microsoft 365 Defender.